Smiley: Events

 In 2022, the International Day of Happiness was celebrated by projecting a smiley onto a number of landmarks around the globe.
 In Seoul, South Korea, a smiley celebrating happiness was projected onto the Seoul Tower.

+Social sciences

+User experience researchers have shown that the use of smileys to represent answer scales may ease the challenges related to translation and implementation for brief cross-cultural surveys.

 Claim of ownership and trademark disputes

 In 1997, Franklin Loufrani attempted to trademark the ideogram he created in the United States.
 Walmart contested his application, as it began using a similar graphic for its "Rolling Back Prices" campaign a year prior.
 The fallout led to a 2002 court case that lasted more than a decade before a settlement was reached.
 Despite that, Walmart sued an online parodist for alleged "trademark infringement" after he used the symbol.
 The District Court found in favor of the parodist when, in March 2008, the judge concluded that Walmart's smiley face logo was not shown to be "inherently distinctive" and that it "has failed to establish that the smiley face has acquired secondary meaning or that it is otherwise a protectable trademark" under U.S. law.
 In June 2010, Walmart and The Smiley Company founded by Loufrani settled their 10-year-old dispute in front of the Chicago federal court.
 The terms remain confidential.
 In 2016, Walmart reintroduced the smiley face on its website, social media profiles, and in select stores.

 The band Nirvana created its own smiley design in 1991.
 It was claimed that Kurt Cobain designed the Nirvana smiley.
 In 2020, media reports suggested that a Los Angeles–based freelance designer was, in fact, behind the designs.

 Fashion house Marc Jacobs designed a smiley in 2018, which had a yellow outline, with the letters M and J replacing the eyes.
 The mouth design was similar to the Nirvana design.
 In January 2019, legal representatives of Nirvana announced they were suing Marc Jacobs for a breach of copyright.
 Following the announcement by a judge in Los Angeles that the suit could move forward, Marc Jacobs announced a countersuit against Nirvana.
 In 2020, a Los Angeles–based designer claimed to be the creator of the Nirvana smiley and thus became an intervenor in the case between Nirvana and Marc Jacobs.